Seek Returns logo

 Min

-WU’s Return on Equity of 121.93% is exceptionally high, placing it well beyond the typical range for the Financial - Credit Services industry.
+WU’s Return on Equity of 104.06% is exceptionally high, placing it well beyond the typical range for the Financial Services industry.
 This demonstrates a superior ability to generate profit from shareholder investments, though it could also be inflated by high financial leverage.

-ALLY vs. WU: A comparison of their ROE against the Financial - Credit Services industry benchmark.
+ALLY vs. WU: A comparison of their Return on Equity (TTM) against their respective Consumer Finance and Financial Services industry benchmarks.

 ALLY